chat-exercise-fpmi-2019/gusevSA/RFC.md

 - _recipient username_ is valid.
   - _message_ is valid.
-    - _message_ is send successfully.
+    - _message_ is sent successfully.
 Server responses with status code `200` and void body.
-    - _message_ is send unsuccessfully.
+    - _message_ is sent unsuccessfully.
 Server responses with status code `400` and following body string : `Message has been sent unsuccessfully.`.
   - _message_ is invalid.
 Server responses with status code `400` and following body string : `Message is invalid.`.
 - _recipient username_ is invalid.
 Server responses with status code `400` and following body string : `Recipient username is invalid.`.